necatiarslan/airflow-vscode-extension/README.md

 ## Introduction

-This is a VSCode extension for Apache Airflow.
+This is a VSCode extension for Apache Airflow 2.0 and up.
 You can trigger your DAGs, view execution logs using this extension and do much more.

 ## Getting started